zkotti/fun-in-lockdown/guide.md

 * [Bang!](https://en.wikipedia.org/wiki/Bang!_(card_game)): In this Wild-West themed game, a sheriff and a deputy sheriff are trying to uncover the outlaws.
 It sounds easy, but what happens when you don't know who the outlaws are?
 * [Wizard](https://en.wikipedia.org/wiki/Wizard_(card_game)): A fun card game that comes with a set of tricky rules.
 Each palyer has guess the results of the game and the winner is the one who makes the best guesses.
 * [Risk](https://en.wikipedia.org/wiki/Risk_(game)): A strategy board game which combines war, debate, diplomacy, conflicts and luck.
 Each player has a quest to complete (usually to take over a continent) but so do your opponents.
 2-6 Players, 1-8 hours.
 Do not play this game with your best friends, it will be the end of a friendship...
+* [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)): A strategy type guessing game for two players.
+It is played on ruled grids (paper or board) on which each player's fleet of ships (including battleships) are marked.
+The locations of the fleets are concealed from the other player.
+Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.
+* [Twister](https://en.wikipedia.org/wiki/Twister_(game)): Twister will, as the box promises, have you twisted up in knots and probably doubled over laughing, too.
+To play, place the game’s large vinyl mat on the floor.
+The mat has four rows of different colored dots and a cardboard spinner broken up into quadrants that dictates what body part goes on what color dot.
+You might find yourself in a downward dog or you might find yourself with someone’s rump in your face, but try to hold your position no matter how strange it might seem.

 ---